rsm-gh/akbl/README.md

         """Check if the Daemon is connected and ready to execute commands."""

     def reload_address(self, verbose=False) -> bool:
-        """Reload the pyro address, and try to make a connection with the Daemon."""
+        """Reload the pyro address and try to make a connection with the Daemon."""

     def switch_lights(self) -> None:
         """Switch the lights on or off."""